ecilasun/NekoIchi/README.md

 RS232 serial communication/baud generator code used from https://www.fpga4fun.com/SerialInterface.html
 SPI interface used from https://github.com/jakubcabal/spi-fpga

-## TODO:
+## TO DO:

-- Implement GDB debugger stub (hardware support exists and should be adequate for a UART debug interface)
 - Support gradient/barycentric generation for triangle primitives on the GPU
 - Support fixed point (8.4?
 8.8?) for primitive rasterizer on the GPU
+- Tackle more features for the GPU such as texturing / alpha blending (stretch goal)

+## PARTIALLY DONE:
+- Implement GDB debugger stub (hardware support exists and should be adequate for a UART debug interface)
+- Add audio support

+## DONE
 - Allow for coordinates outside the view so that the GPU can clip (currently, CPU must clip before sending otherwise triangles will get deformed)
-- Add audio support
 - Add button input support
-- Tackle more features for the GPU such as texturing / alpha blending (stretch goal)
 - Add back support for the DDR3 SDRAM or the HyperRAM module, whichever doesn't break the design.
-Otherwise expand the BRAM, or move to a board with an SRAM + simple SDRAM on board
+Otherwise expand the BRAM, or move to a board with an SRAM + simple SDRAM on board (DDR3 was added)